 - The earcups can be rotated to achieve a fine-tuned fit.

-- Some users found that the wireless connection is not so much reliable in a long range
+- Some users found that the wireless connection does not provide long range reliability

 The Betron ELR50 is the best in ear headphones on our list.
-This simply designed earphone offer a touch of class-fashion statement, while its lightweight feature makes it perfect for everyday use.
+This simply designed earphone offers a touch of class fashion statement, while its lightweight feature makes it perfect for everyday use.
 The built-in sculpted air vents together with controlled frequencies highlight the tone and bass of each song.